NavneetNayak/PESU-IO/README.md

 3. Fit the data into many different types of models like Logistic Regression, K-NN, Naive Bayes, Decision Trees, SVC, Random Forest Classifier.

 Found SVC to be giving the best results at 99.48% accuracy on the test data.

+Code for the first three assignments is can also be found in this repo!